cj-mills/christianjmills/_posts/2021-3-24-Create-a-Shape-Key-Motion-Graphic-With-the-Blender-Python-API.md

 To edit the mesh, we need to get a BMesh representation.
 We first create an empty BMesh with `bm = bmesh.new()` and then fill it with the mesh using `bm.from_mesh(mesh)`.

-We can make the square by adding a new inset to the plane and then deleting the new face that gets created as a result.
-The mesh then needs to be updated with these alterations.
+We can make the square by adding a new inset to the plane using the `bmesh.ops.inset_individual()` method.
+Then, we delete the new face that gets created with `bmesh.ops.delete()`.

+The mesh then needs to be updated with these alterations using `bm.to_mesh(mesh)`.
+Finally, we need to free the BMesh representation we created with `bm.free()`.

 ![cut-out-center-square](..\images\shape-key-motion-graphic-bpy\cut-out-center-square_2.png)